wentaojin/dbms/doc/quick_start.md

   verify      Operator cluster data compare

 Flags:
-  -h, --help            help for dbmsctl
+  -h, --help            help for dbms-ctl
   -s, --server string   server addr for app server
   -v, --version         version for app client

-Use "dbmsctl [command] --help" for more information about a command.
+Use "dbms-ctl [command] --help" for more information about a command.
 ```